tkodev/app-identity/release/htko/public/content/page/about-me/README.md

 path: about-me
 ---
 # About Me

-I am **Hei Tony Ko**, Front End Web Developer.
+## I am Hei **Tony Ko**, Front End Web Developer.

-I currently specialize in **Front End: JS Frameworks, Node.JS, Responsive CSS and UI**, but I also often get my hands dirty with back end skills in **Python, Wordpress and Node.JS**.
+I currently specialize in **Front End: Node.JS, JS Frameworks, Responsive CSS and UI**, but I also often get my hands dirty with back end skills in **Node.JS, Python, Wordpress and Docker & Linux**.

 **For almost a decade**, I have been fascinated with the idea of working with front-end technologies, magic and possibilities of HTML / CSS / Javascript.

 **For the last year**, I have focused my efforts to fully develop this desire into a complete career.
+Most of my code is hosted on [Github](https://github.com/htko89).

+## Experience

 * Previous experience: **Junior Designer ([Ko's Interior Design](http://kosinteriordesign.com/))**
 * Current experience: **Front End Development Certification (WIP) ([Free Code Camp](https://www.freecodecamp.com/))**